 The five love languages are quality time, words of affirmation, acts of service, physical touch, and gift giving.

-The concept was introduced by Gary Chapman, an author who holds a PhD in adult education, in his 1992 book The 5 Love Languages: The Secret to Love That Lasts.
+The 5 Love Languages: The Secret to Love That Lasts.
 From his experience in marriage counselling, he describes these five unique styles of communicating love.

 Although the concept was barely heard of years prior, now many TMU students seem to know their top three and explain why with certainty.